 - Apple has made downgrades impossible.

-Now, enough with the stock motivational talk :)… if you have any questions or suggestions, as always just leave me a comment.
+As usual, if you have any questions or suggestions, just leave me a comment.

 I hope you liked it and see you next time.